NONVME/chroma-git/README.md

 # Chroma-git

-Chroma-git is a Python tool for colorizing your GitHub commit heatmap.
+Chroma-git is a Python tool for colorising your GitHub commit heatmap.
 This tool generates random commits within specified date ranges, adding color highlights to your GitHub contribution map.

 ## Features